By Laws of the

 Clerk C.S.
 Hall

-Directors same board to remain
+Directors same board to remain in office

 Treasurer D.G.
 Chesley